-P. Effective July 1, 2011, the Agency shall establish rates at a level that ensures no increase in
+P. Effective July 1, 2011 through June 30, 2015, the Agency shall establish rates at a level that ensures no increase in statewide expenditures resulting from a change in unit costs.

 V. Methodology

 A. Rate-setting method for rate periods beginning on or after July 1, 2014.